 How Much Does a Credit Freeze Cost?

-Unlike the “credit lock” products that were previously offered by the credit reporting agencies, “credit freezes” are absolutely free for all consumers, irrespective of which state they live in.
+Unlike the “credit lock” products that were previously offered by the credit reporting agencies, “credit freezes” are absolutely free consumer protection tools, irrespective of which state they live in.

 Can I Freeze My Minor Child’s Report?

 Yes.
 This is a great new feature of the FCRA.
 Adults can place a security freeze on the report of their minor child.
-Placing a credit freeze on the profile of a minor child will help prevent identity theft by former spouses, babysitters, estranged relatives, and clerical staff of service providers who have access to the child’s private information.
-Identity theft of minor children can prevent them from getting student loans, their first job, or a home, so we recommend that every adult take out that security freeze for their minor child.
+Placing a credit freeze on the profile of a minor child will help prevent identity theft by former spouses, babysitters, estranged relatives, and clerical staff of service providers who have access to the child’s private personal data.
+Identity theft of minor children can prevent them from getting student loans, their first credit card, or a home, so we recommend that every adult take out that security freeze for their minor child.

 Do I Have To Be An Identity Theft Victim To Freeze My Credit Report?

-No. Unlike some other security features of the FCRA, the new security freeze does not require any dispute of an account or identity theft in order to place the freeze.
+No. Unlike some other security features of the FCRA, the new security freeze does not require any dispute of an account or identity theft.
 Anybody can access a security freeze and ask the credit reporting agencies to freeze their reports and give them a PIN number.

 Will This Keep Me From Being An Identity Theft Victim?